Education

 • Robotics and human-machine interaction

-• Biomedical AI and biomedical data science
+• Biomedical AI and computational pathology

 • Transformers, LLMs and multimodal learning